 We charge fees which are fair and reasonable.

 Within our practice different charging rates apply according to the qualifications, experience and responsibilities of the person undertaking the work.
-Some of those who work within our practice do not charge for their time which is provided generally for the purposes of the practice and therefore their costs are recovered in an overall way in the charge-out rates of others within the practice who charge for their time.
+Some who work within our practice do not charge for their time.
+This is generally provided for the purposes of the practice and therefore their costs are recovered in an overall way in the charge-out rates of others within the practice.

 We welcome discussion about fees at the commencement of our instructions.
 We welcome ongoing discussion about fees as work progresses.
 We are always willing to discontinue acting if the impact of fees is not likely to be justified having regard to outcomes.